Is your attic always hot?

 How to wire an attic fan?

-After installing the attic fan, there is need to connect it to a power outlet that is very close to the fan.
+After installing the attic fan, there is a need to connect it to a power outlet that is very close to the fan.
 An attic fan is usually controlled by a thermostat.
 It is the thermostat that triggers the fan when it reaches a certain temperature and turns off automatically when the temperature drops.
 Here is how to wire an attic fan.

 - Turn off power from the circuit breaker - One easy way of wiring an attic fan is to connect it to an electrical outlet or an available junction box.
 First thing is to turn off electricity from the circuit breaker.
 If you are not too sure, use a voltmeter.